jumoyz/sosol/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+I would greatly appreciate any contributions you make.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would improve this, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project